Research

 -

-Climate Change and the Macroeconomic Efficiency of Public Spending, with D. Riera-Crichton.
+Climate Change and the Macroeconomic Efficiency of Public Spending with D. Riera-Crichton.

 This paper looks at the heterogeneous efficiency gains of public spending in infrastructure in countries with varying degrees of vulnerability and readiness to adapt to climate change.
 Using a local projections model, our empirical model finds a multiplier effect of up to 2.5 dollars in infrastructure investment over a four-year period in countries with lower scores in both vulnerability and readiness to climate change adaption.
 We find heterogeneous results in countries with different levels of both readiness and vulnerability, finding lower multiplier effect results in countries with lower vulnerability scores.
 Overall, given other possible multiplier effects from other investments, we find that infrastructure investment is a very cost-efficient way to ensure long output gains in countries that are ranked as very vulnerable to the effects of climate change.